 Poetically, since Esplanade Park and the surrounding Civic District was is one of the old centres of Singapore, the playground at Esplanade Park is reminiscent of a traditional playground.

-Marina Bay, arguably the modern-day equivalent of the Padang, is a new centre of social life in Singapore and therefore gets a modern and sleek play sculpture.
+Marina Bay, arguably the modern-day equivalent of the Padang, is a new centre of social life in Singapore and therefore gets a modern and sleek play sculpture with a dash of tropical images.

-Now that you are in the know, when you are in the vicinity, stop by the Marina Bay Playground with the kids for some simple, yet timeless, fun.
+Now that you are in the know, when you are in the vicinity, stop by the Marina Bay Playground with the kids for some simple fun.

 Marina Bay Playground